Most Singaporeans don't lose money buying an HDB flat… They lose money when they choose the wrong one.

 Renovation Reality

-Resale flats — especially older ones — often require significant renovation.
-Hacking, re-tiling, electrical rewiring, and plumbing can quickly push costs above $50,000.
-Always get multiple contractor quotes before committing.
+Resale flats — especially older ones — can require significant renovation.
+Hacking, re-tiling, electrical rewiring and plumbing vary greatly by condition and scope, so always obtain multiple itemised contractor quotes before committing.

 Common Mistake